Shamim-38/Data-Science-Challenge-Project/README.md

 This repository contains the code and resources for the Data Science Challenge project.
 The project aims to analyze synthetic datasets that mimic real-world behavior and derive actionable insights from them.
 Project Overview

 The Data Science Challenge revolves around analyzing synthetic datasets mimicking real-world behavior and deriving actionable insights.
+Deatailed about Project here Challenge.txt

 Installation

 To use this project on your local machine, you must have an NVIDIA GPU.